tederer/octowatch-videoservice/README.md

 }
 ```

-If the web server receives a request to change the value of a camera module capability, it sends a "setControl" message to the service.
+If the Web Server receives a request to change the value of a camera module capability, it sends a "setControl" message to the service.
 This contains information about which property is to be changed and which new value is to be used.
 An example of such a message that changes the image sharpness is shown in the following listing.

 ```javascript
 {